Soil formation: Overview

 Soil develops through a series of changes.
 The starting point is weathering of freshly accumulated parent material.
 A variety of soil microbes (bacteria, archaea, fungi) feed on simple compounds (nutrients) released by weathering and produce organic acids and specialized proteins which contribute in turn to mineral weathering.
 They also leave behind organic residues which contribute to humus formation.
 Plant roots with their symbiotic mycorrhizal fungi are also able to extract nutrients from rocks.

 New soils increase in depth by a combination of weathering and further deposition.
 In Sicily under Mediterranean climate the soil production rate due to weathering is approximately 1/10 mm per year.
 New soils can also deepen from dust deposition.
 Gradually soil is able to support higher forms of plants and animals, starting with pioneer species and proceeding along ecological succession to more complex plant and animal communities.
 Topsoils deepen with the accumulation of humus originating from dead remains of higher plants and soil microbes.
 They also deepen through mixing of organic matter with weathered minerals.
 As soils mature, they develop soil horizons as organic matter accumulates and mineral weathering and leaching take place.

 Factors

 Soil formation is influenced by at least five classic factors that are intertwined in the evolution of a soil.
-They are: parent material, climate, topography (relief), organisms, and time.
+They are: parent material, climate, topography (relief), soil organisms, and time.
 When reordered to climate, organisms, relief, parent material, and time, they form the acronym CLORPT.